What is the medical licensing assessment (MLA)?

 The Council of the GMC has expressed its support in principle and is committed to the development of proposals for the MLA.

-We will now carry out a full, formal consultation on the proposals, seeking a wide range of views on the principles underlying the assessment.
+Our full public consultation on the proposals is seeking a wide range of views on the principles underlying the assessment.

 Where can I go to ask different questions and let you know what I think?